Thing 9: Google Hangouts / Collaborate Ultra

 Google Hangout – Live Session

-We will be running live Google Hangout sessions across 2017/18 as part of the course.
+We will be running live Google Hangout sessions throughout the year as part of the course.
 Keep an eye on the Events & Activities page, and the mailing list, for dates and times.

 Ask a friend or colleague if they’d be able to join you for a Hangout session.
 The best way to learn if something will work for you or not is to give it a try.